 \section{Introduction}

-This article considers the nonparametric regression problem of estimating the conditional mean function based on observed covariates and response variables, without assuming the truth taking any specific parametric forms.
-Specifically, we consider $n$ independent and identically distributed (IID) observations $\{(X_i, Y_i)\}_{i=1}^n \sim P_0(X,Y)$, where the predictive covariate variable vector $X_i$ takes values in some measurable space $\Omega$ (often a subset of $\mathbb{R}^d$) and the response $Y_i$ is a real number.
-We are interested in estimating the unknown conditional mean function $f_0(X):= \E[Y|X]$ that minimizes the mean-squared prediction error of the response among all the square-integrable functions of $X$.
-Defining the ``error variables'' as $\xi_i := Y_i - f_0(X_i)$, we can write the relationship between the covariates and the response as
+The present article investigates the estimation of the conditional mean function based on observed covariates and response variables, without assuming a parametric form of the true function.
+Specifically, we consider $n$ independent and identically distributed (IID) observations $\{(X_i, Y_i)\}_{i=1}^n \sim P_0$, where the predictive covariate variable $X_i$ takes values in some measurable space $\Omega$, often a subset of $\mathbb{R}^d$, and the response $Y_i$ is a numerical random variable.
+We are interested in estimating the unknown conditional mean function $f_0(x):= \E[Y|X=x]$, which minimizes the Mean-Squared Error (MSE) among all the square-integrable functions of $X$.
+Defining the ``error variables'' as $\xi_i:= Y_i - f_0(X_i)$, we can always express the relationship between the covariates and the response as

-Many existing works assume $\xi_i$'s to be independent of $X_i$'s, which is more justified if $\xi_i$ represents ``external noise'' contaminating the samples.
-We note that no such independence assumptions are made in this paper.
-The only property of the variables $\xi_i$'s implied directly by the relationship \eqref{eq:regression-model} is that $\mathbb{E}[\xi_i|X_i] = 0$.